zingale/pyjournal2/README.md

     will be copied into the journal and a Sphinx figure directive will be setup for you when the entry pops up in your editor.

+    There is a single entry per day for each topic, so running `entry` again will allow you to continue editing the same entry.

+    Some shortcuts exist for entries:

-    Note: if you just want to do an entry to the default topic with no images, you can simply type `pyjournal.py` without any arguments.
+      * if you just want to do an entry to the main topic with no images, you can simply type `pyjournal.py` without any arguments.

+      * if you want to create an entry in an existing topic, you can just do `pyjournal.py topic`, omitting the word `entry`.

     To create a new topic, simply do:

     ```pyjournal entry new-topic-name```

     you will then be prompted if you really want to create the new topic,
     and if you answer yes, the editor will pop up with a blank entry
     page in the new topic.